 Michael Hudson: Killing the Host, J is for Junk Economics.

-On rethinking human behavior, (moral) attitudes:
+On rethinking human behavior, moral and cultural attitudes:

 Marshall B. Rosenberg: Nonviolent Communication: A Language of Life.

-Michael Parenti: Make-believe Media.
+Michael Parenti: Make-believe Media, Land of Idols.

 Thomas Frank: Listen, Liberal.